Pam & Cherie Montoya

-La Parada is the eclectic creation of a dynamic mother and daughter team who have combined their talents and interests to bring wonderful items from around the world and retro and vintage treasures all under one roof for your shopping enjoyment!
-(Notice our matching shoes?
-It was a total suprise when we showed up to take this picture...go figure!)
+La Parada is the eclectic inspiration of the Montoya family who have combined their talents and interests to bring wonderful items from around the world and retro and vintage treasures all under one roof for your shopping enjoyment!

 What we carry: